ChrisOrgan/Covid_Analysis/readme.txt

             - Mark Pagel also brings up the assumption of other things equal but also says that this limitation should not daunt us.
     - **Conclusion**
+        - The mutation rates likely do not conform to a strict molecular clock as they are variable across lineages, following the number of net transmission events.
+        - We expect the effectiveness of drugs and vaccines to decrease with increasing transmissions through time and that it varies by region because transmission rates are not spatially uniform (e.g., Yang et al. 2020).
+            - Here we add one more reason for everyone to prevent transmissions.
         - Our conclusion has to be more nuanced.
             - Our prediction only goes as far as the point when health officials start rolling out drugs and vaccines.
 SARS-CoV-2